-To commemorate the launch of Thick Dumpling Skin, dinner was no a brainer:
+To commemorate the launch of Thick Dumpling Skin, dinner was no a brainer.
+We headed to Myung In Dumplings.

 I never sweat a “B” rating.
 As Pulitzer Prize winning food critic Jonathan Gold says, “‘A’ stands for American Chinese, ‘B’ is Better Chinese, and ‘C’ is Chinese food for Chinese.”